Historic Cemetery at the First Presbyterian Church

 Our Cemetery Sexton is Robert Nichols and we are very blessed to have Rob on staff.
 Rob considers his care of the cemetery to be his ministry and we couldn't agree more.
 Rob's special care for those who are interred in First Presbyterian Church Cemetery is evident from the care he gives the grounds and the headstones & memorials.
 Thanks to Rob's tireless searching for information, a large number of veterans' graves that were previously unrecognized as such, now have special markers from the United States government (in honor of their service).
 Rob is a wealth of information about the background of the cemetery and many of those interred there.
-To contact Rob, either call the church office and leave a message (973-627-1059) or his e-mail address is: firstname.lastname@example.org.
+To contact Rob, either call the church office and leave a message (973-627-1059) or e-mail firstname.lastname@example.org.

 The Historic Cemetery of First Presbyterian Church, Rockaway, New Jersey

 Part of the present day cemetery was believed to be an old Native American burial ground.
 Colonial settlement took hold here in Rockaway, Morris County New Jersey, around the year 1720, and considerable business formed around 1730 with the building of the Job Allen Sr. Iron Works.
 Tradition states that this particular spot was selected as a burial ground by the earliest families.
 On March 2, 1758 the Presbyterian Church was founded and organized.
 The first Meeting House constructed of wood, was built in 1758-60, primarily by Job Allen Sr. Job Allen Jr. would complete the construction of the Meeting House some 36 years later in 1794.
 The present church sanctuary was built in 1832.
 (Photograph above is the tomb of General William Winds.)

 The original church property consisted of 10 acres and 30 perch, which used to cover property west of Wall Street, and also included property across the street from the present church.
 Some of the earliest settlers whose grave sites are unknown and forgotten can be under the large church parking lot or even under some of the cemetery roads.